sysadmin-info/llama-runner/OUTLINE.md

 }
 ```

 To obtain this information, our application should use the `gguf` python library to read metadata from the relevant model files defined in the config.
-The metadata should be cached - preferrably in a file stored locally in the ~/.llama-runner/ directory under the model's name and file hash plus locally in memory for the duration of the current run - to avoid reading gguf metadata (a costly operation) every time the models endpoint is queried.
+The metadata should be cached - preferrably in a file stored locally in the ~/.llama-runner/ directory under the model's name and file size plus locally in memory for the duration of the current run - to avoid reading gguf metadata (a costly operation) every time the models endpoint is queried.

 *  /api/v0/models/{model}